If you’re in the market for a new ice cream scoop then check out this guide. It’s jam-packed with scoop reviews, how-tos and more.

 A rocher is a similar technique to a quenelle only it uses one spoon and creates a smoother, egg-shaped mound of ice cream.
 In theory, it’s a simple technique, but don’t be fooled.
 Creating a rocher is harder than it looks and getting it all right takes practice.
 Be sure to dip the spoon in warm water first.
 It needs to be warm, but not too warm as it will melt the ice cream.
 The ice cream should be like slightly firm butter in texture.

 Dip the spoon vertically into the ice cream tub, scoop to the right then scoop back to the left to create your rocher.
-You can use this technique on other foods too like mashed potato.
+You can use this technique on other foods too like mashed potatoes.
 It’s best to watch the video to work out the technique.

 This is where you’ll find my reviews of the biggest brand ice cream scoops on the market.
 It’s a little bare at the moment but I’ll be adding more over the next few weeks so stay tuned!